Bismarck-GM/liFEsMemes-Rails/README.md

 ## Application about memes and some info about them.

 ## Features
-- Registration & Login
+- Registration & Login.
 - Ability to create Meme posts that belong to multiple categories and contain images.
-- Ability to vote for posts.
+- Ability to vote and un-vote posts.

 ![screenshot](./lifesmemes.gif)